Audit Committee Charter

 The Committee shall be comprised of at least three members, consisting solely of "independent" directors who are "financially literate" or become "financially literate" within a reasonable period of time after their appointment to the Committee.
 At least one member of the Committee shall have accounting or related financial management expertise, as the Board of Directors interprets such qualification in its business judgment.
 At least one member of the Committee shall be, in the business judgment of the Board of Directors, an "audit committee financial expert" as defined by the rules of the Securities and Exchange Commission.

-A director is "independent" if he or she meets the requirements for independence set forth in the rules of the New York Stock Exchange and other applicable laws and regulations.
+A director is "independent" if he or she meets the requirements for independence set forth in the rules of the New York Stock Exchange.

 The members of the Committee will be appointed by the Board of Directors after taking into account the recommendations of the Nominating and Governance Committee.
 A member will serve until his or her successor is appointed, until his or her resignation from the Committee, until his or her position on the Committee is eliminated due to a reduction in the size of the Committee, until he or she is removed from the Committee by the Board of Directors, or until his or her service on the Board of Directors terminates.
 The chairperson of the Committee will be the member of the Committee appointed to serve in such capacity by the Board of Directors from time to time.